dremnik/dremnik/src/content/blog/2025/you-cant-scale-clarity.md

 #### general > specialized.

-specialization made sense when execution was the bottleneck. now you need people who can see across boundaries. you can summon the expertise of 80% of the specialists knowledge on demand because of AI. so there is an invitable commodization of these skills, and a premium which will be set on the generalists ability to operate across domains.
+specialization made sense when execution was the bottleneck. now you need people who can see across boundaries. you can summon the expertise of 80% of the specialists knowledge on demand because of AI. so there is an inevitable commoditization of these skills, and a premium which will be set on the generalists ability to operate across domains.

 when understanding is the bottleneck, generalists become valuable as the ones that can traverse cross-domain space with greater fluidity + speed than specialists can. they're valuable because they can hold enough of the problem in their head to see the connections that specialists miss, and communication overhead is far lower.